Limited Time Offer $99 Deposit on Main Season 2020 Departures - Ends Nov 8$99 Deposit on Select 2020 Trips - Ends Nov 8

 Howdy folks!
 Saddle up for a ride from Phoenix to Scottsdale, spending the afternoon at leisure before your journey kicks off with an evening shindig to meet your new travel pardners.

-Cut dirt and board your caboose to the Grand Canyon passing the vanilla-scented Ponderosa Pines and through the Kaibab National Forest.
+Cut dirt and board your train to the Grand Canyon for some 'Family Fun', passing the vanilla-scented Ponderosa Pines and through the Kaibab National Forest.
 Tales of Old West legends are brought back to life as they travel with you along the rugged landscapes.
 We arrive at the UNESCO-listed Grand Canyon, one of the Seven Natural Wonders of the World.
 Walk the rim and learn from a Local Specialist how this extraordinary feat of nature developed over the past 40 million years.

 Start your historic passage to Navajo country with a mesmerising sunrise over the Grand Canyon.
 Trace the Desert View Drive route toward Cameron Trading Post in search of traditional Native American crafts and the taste of traditional fry bread.
 We board our open-air vehicle, bouncing past the imposing mesas and buttes rising up from Monument Valley's red valley floor toward a lakeside resort tucked into the red rock at the scenic family holiday hotspot of Lake Powell.

 Even cowboys need a day off now and then, but if you're at a loose end, choose to take an optional float down the Colorado River, cruise on Lake Power to Antelope Canyon, or spend the day learning how to wakeboard, kayak or zip around Lake Powell on a ski tube.